ltuckr/flavor-impersonator/README.md

 ## Key Features <a name="key-features"></a>

--
--
+- animate.css effect
--
+- modal

 ## Installation <a name="installation"></a>

-To install and run the Employee Tracker, follow these steps: <br>
+To install and run Flavor Impersonator, follow these steps: <br>

 1. Clone the repo: git clone `<repository_url>`.
 2. Type in your terminal: `cd (cloned repo)`.
 3. Install the necessary dependencies: `npm install`.
+4. Create your database by logging into MySQL and run `source db/schema.sql`.
+5. Load your seed data with `npm run seed`.
-4. Start the application: `npm start`.
+6. Start the application: `npm start`.
-5. Open your web browser and access the application at [http://localhost:3001](http://localhost:3001).
+7. Open your web browser and access the application at [http://localhost:3001](http://localhost:3001).

 ## Usage <a name="usage"></a>

-1.
+1. Login

-2.
+2. Sign up

-3.
+3. Browse the database

-4.
+4. Search by ingredient

-5.
+5. View full recipes

-6.
+6. Submit a recipe

-7.
+7. Comment on a recipe

 ## Contributing <a name="contributing"></a>